A Review of the album "Wounds Wide Open" by Finnish gothic metal band To Die For

 Wounds Wide Open: The Other Great Songs

 The album opens up with a short introduction about sorrow as we hear piano being played.
 Wicked Circle has a sort of atmospheric start to it as the keyboard is mixed in with the guitar sound.
 Like Never Before sounds like the type of song that heavy Gothic rockers Lullacry would have done in their career.
 Under a Velvet Sky has always been one of my favorite songs due to the vocal performance.
 The song is mainly about two lovers feeling more alive at night when the sun sets.
 Although they may be driven by the feeling of lust, they feel no sorrow and there is that adrenaline rush in their veins as they get ready to make love.
 They clearly don’t feel the same way when the sun shines during the day.
 New Heaven is one other outstanding song.
 It is about someone that has sinned so much and has been so lustful that he feels like he is dying inside.
 He wants to be shown a different path.
 He wants to be shown that life is indeed worth living.
 Our bodies go back to dust after we die but while we are on Earth, there is a reason why we are here.
 It is because we have a mission in this life, we all have a path that we must go through.
 No matter how bleak life may seem, it is always worth living.
 As Peratalo sings the following lines, you can clearly hear his emotion and feeling.
 “Catch my fall, rip the pain out from my chest, show me a new heaven.”
 The Quiet Room is a great, slower song on this album that has also been one of my favorites over the years.
 The song is about someone is sitting in a quiet room all alone.
 He sits there and waits for hours and he somehow knows that the one he loves is already gone from this world.
 Someone comes to his door after what seems like an eternity to give him the sad news that she is gone.
 He says that they did what they could but that they could not save her.
 Death and loss are painful for the ones that remain on Earth but somehow life must go on.
 If there is anything we can learn from this song, it is that we should enjoy our lives as much as we can because one day that life will end for all of us.
+One song that may be overlooked is the song called Scar Diary which is a song about someone that writes diary or journal entries of how his life has happened.
+Sometimes, we experience so much pain and regret it seems that all that can happen is for life to go downhill.

 The Song Called New Heaven